-6.2.
-Magneto-Quasi-Static Example
+6.2 Magneto-Quasi-Static Example

-In order to illustrate the concepts presented in the previous section we examine the magnetic field linked to a current distribution imposed along the z axis.
-The magnetic field is confined by means of two plates consisting of a fictitious material of "infinite" permeability - see Figure 6.2.
-Our starting point is to evaluate the field distribution due to a single line current.
+In order to illustrate the concepts presented in the previous section we examine the magnetic field linked to a current flowing in a metallic strip of width b its center being located at x = d, z = 0; the flow is in the y-direction.
+The electromagnetic field is confined between two plates consisting of a fictitious material of "infinite" conductivity; their separation is denoted by a.
+Our goal is to characterize the system namely, to determine its inductance, employing the approach introduced above.